andresebr/kumodd/README.md

 shared                  | Is shared in Google Drive to other users (true/false)

-Metadata names are translated to CSV column titles using 'csv_title' in the configuration file.
-If a title is not defined there, the metadata name is used as the CSV column title.
+The configuration file also specifies the location of credentials for Google Drive and Ouath API access.

 Name		| Description
 :-----		| :-----
-gdrive_auth	| filename of the google drive account authorization.
-Ignored if provided on command line. oauth_id	| filename of the Oauth client ID credentials
+gdrive_auth	| file path of Google Drive account authorization.
+Ignored if provided on command line. oauth_id	| file path of Google Oauth Client ID credentials.
+(App's permission to use API).

 See the [Default YAML Configuration File](#default-yaml-configuration-file) for more details.